Configuring the Database

 Warning

 Frank developers should carefully consider the location of the database library.
-If the standard image is used to derive a customer-specific image and if the database library should be in the image, then add the library in /usr/local/tomcat/lib.
-Keep in mind that this directory already contains other files, so do not make this directory a volume.
-If the customer is to add the database driver, make /opt/frank/resources a volume.
+If the standard image is used to derive a customer-specific image and if the database library should be in the image, then add the library in /opt/frank/drivers.
+If the customer is to add the database driver, make /opt/frank/drivers a volume.
 The customer can then supply the database library.